 The curriculum for the courses include parenting, prenatal influences, early childcare, preschool development of language skills, development of cognitive skills and physical coordination, emotional development, peer relationships and specific areas of concern such as nutrition, discipline, etc.

 The nursery school is also intended to expose high school students to a practical experience with preschool children to help them understand the principles discussed in class.
 This allows these same students an opportunity to explore their attitude towards parenting and possible vocational opportunities in working with children.
 The preschool laboratory was primarily instituted for these reasons.
 The students observe the children and plan activities that will progress their growth and development.
-They also evaluate a child’s response to the nursery school experience.

 The high school students serve as teachers in the nursery school.
 They work in different areas of the laboratory school such as dramatic play, blocks, art, math, manipulatives, science, reading, and writing.
 They also assume different responsibilities for planning and leadership during the year.
 The various responsibilities allow students to observe children in all types of tasks and assist them in developing a better understanding of the unique differences among children of similar ages.